winkCodeGit1/pract-namasteReact/README.md

 ///parcel uses postcss to read tailwind from our code

 ///Higher order function - It is a pure function which takes input a component and provides output same component with some extra additional feature without modifying the original code.
+//Context api

+////Redux toolkit
+-All the steps to write how to use and where to use Redux in our application
+//Install libraries - Redux toolkit  - @reduxjs/toolkit and react-redux
+//Build our own store
+//connect our store to our app
+//Slice create (cart slice)
+//dispatch action
+//Reducer function
+//read th e data using selector